Diagnosing MCAS

 Diagnosing MCAS requires a systematic, stepwise approach, which means that it can take a considerable amount of time for individuals to receive a formal diagnosis of MCAS.

 Key steps in diagnosis MCAS include recognising clinical symptoms, investigating response to treatment, undertaking mediator tests and ruling out other diagnoses.
-Sometimes, not all of these steps are, or can be, taken.
-In these cases, people are typically diagnosed with ‘suspected MCAS’.
-Expand the sections below to learn more about these steps in MCAS diagnosis.

 Clinical symptoms